-Certain Portfolios may invest in foreign (non-U.S.) securities and may experience more rapid and extreme changes in value than Portfolios that invest exclusively in securities of U.S. companies.
-The securities markets of many foreign countries are relatively small, with a limited number of companies representing a small number of industries.
+The Portfolio may invest in foreign (non-U.S.) securities and may experience more rapid and extreme changes in value than a Portfolio that invests exclusively in securities of U.S. issuers or securities that trade exclusively in U.S. markets.
+The securities markets of many foreign (non-U.S.) countries are relatively small, with a limited number of companies representing a small number of industries.
 Additionally, issuers of foreign (non-U.S.) securities are usually not subject to the same degree of regulation as U.S. issuers.
 Reporting, accounting and auditing standards of foreign countries differ, in some cases significantly, from U.S. standards.
 Global economies and financial markets are becoming increasingly interconnected, and conditions and events in one country, region or financial market may adversely impact issuers in a different country, region or financial market.
-Also, nationalization, expropriation or confiscatory taxation, currency blockage, political changes or diplomatic developments could adversely affect the Portfolio's investments in a foreign country.
+Also, nationalization, expropriation or confiscatory taxation, currency blockage, market disruptions, political changes, security suspensions or diplomatic developments could adversely affect the Portfolio's investments in a foreign country.
 In the event of nationalization, expropriation or other confiscation, the Portfolio could lose its entire investment in foreign (non-U.S.) securities.
 Adverse conditions in a certain region can adversely affect securities of other countries whose economies appear to be unrelated.
-To the extent that the Portfolio invests a significant portion of its assets in a specific geographic region, the Portfolio will generally have more exposure to regional economic risks associated with foreign (non-U.S.) investments.
+To the extent that the Portfolio invests a significant portion of its assets in a specific geographic region or in securities denominated in a particular foreign (non-U.S.) currency, the Portfolio will generally have more exposure to regional economic risks, including weather emergencies and natural disasters, associated with foreign (non-U.S.) investments.
 Foreign (non-U.S.) securities may also be less liquid and more difficult to value than securities of U.S. issuers.